BDC Hamburger Icon

 3. Get your finances in order.

-Start building credit as early as possible (in high school if possible), and pay off student loans and other debts.
-An excellent credit rating will make getting a business loan to help fund your startup significantly easier.
-It will also give you the discipline to implement budget planning and keep your company’s finances straight.
+Start building credit as early as possible (in high school, if you can), and pay off student loans and other debts.
+An excellent credit rating will make applying for a business loan to help fund your startup significantly easier.
+It will also give you the discipline to implement budget planning and keep your company’s finances in order.

 4. Prepare to make sacrifices.